hanrichard/Notebook/aws/aws learning doc/HA.md

 !!! at least in TWO As
-!!! can not go cross regions, create one per region
+!!! can not go cross regions, create one per region !!!
+EBS volumes are AZ specific but snapshots are region specific.

 ### advanced
 - sticky session: if all goes to one ec2, disable sticky session - attach to alb or clb